Fire & Ice, Tricolor and more. Learn everything about Marble Fade patterns

-Marble Fades can be very interesting because it has some characteristics that you can’t find in other patterns.
-In general, Marble Fades usually is one of the most expensive patterns in CS:GO.
+Marble Fades can be very interesting because they have some characteristics that you can’t find in other patterns.
+Marble Fades are one of the most expensive patterns available in CS:GO.
 Prices can range from 100$ – X000$.
 This has multiple reasons:

 Marble Fades can have three different colors: gold/yellow, ice/blue & fire/red.
 Here’s are some examples:

 The most interesting part is the “Fire & Ice” guide.
 A Marble Fade is a Fire & Ice if it has only red and blue on its play side.

 Fire & Ice patterns are not possible for all kind of knives, they are only possible for:

 Fire & Ice‘s are divided into 10 different maxes (1st, which is best with most red – to 10th).

 Here’s a GIF with the first 50 patterns: GIF.
 To find out which pattern index belongs to which rank (1st max – 10th max – fake) you can use the table in Pixel’s Marble Fade Guide.
 There are some extra information that can be very useful to learn more about Marble Fades.
 Check it out!

 Eduard created a very informative Guide on YouTube about this topic:

 The first Marble Fade Knives were published with the Chroma Case where also Dopplers come from.
 Here’s a picture of all new knife finishes which were added there:

 As you can see and already mentioned, these skins weren’t available to all knives.